 The magnet program is academically strong and the teachers in the program are very good.
 The school administration however is extremely unresponsive.
 If and when you can get through to someone they will be rude and dishonest.
 Don't believe anything they tell you about non-magnet class availability.

 Grover Cleveland Charter High School is a charter high school.
-The principal of Grover Cleveland Charter High School is Herman Clay, who can be contacted at firstname.lastname@example.org.
-3,861 students go to Grover Cleveland Charter High School and identify as Hispanic; Black, non-Hispanic; and Filipino.
+The principal of Grover Cleveland Charter High School is Herman Clay and can be contacted at firstname.lastname@example.org.
+3,861 students attend Grover Cleveland Charter High School and identify mostly as Hispanic; Black, non-Hispanic; and Filipino.
 12% of the Grover Cleveland Charter High School students have "limited English proficiency."
-67% of the 3,861 students here are paying reduced lunch prices.
+67% of the 3,861 students here get reduced lunch prices.
 The student to teacher ratio at Grover Cleveland Charter High School is 23:1.
 John R. Wooden High School is one of the nearest high schools.

 - Ceramics sculpture

 - P.E. classes

 |Native American or Native Alaskan||0.5%||0.3%|

 |Native Hawaiian or Other Pacific Islander||0.2%||646343%|

 |Students eligible for free or reduced-price lunch program||67%||75%|

 |Limited English proficiency||12%||32%|

 I graduated from the Humanities program in '91.
 Even back then the curriculum was very rigorous.
 But the teachers made it fun for students to think to get challenged.
 What I remember the most about my high school experience there is that there was a lot of work but I enjoyed being there.
 I still miss my teachers and many fellow students.